telerik/maui-docs/controls/dataform/editors/multiline-editor.md

 DataFormMultiLineEditor has a placeholder property

+Other properties that are common for all editors are listed in the [Editors Overview]({%slug dataform-editors%}#common-properties) article.

 ## Styling

 You can easily style the editors using the properties BackgroundColor, BorderColor and BorderThickness.
 You can additionally style each editor by applying a style with the same target type as the underlying control.